Shay Spencer

-Shay Morales Spencer (born 13 October 2005) is an English professional footballer who plays as a midfielder for club Reading.
+Shay Morales Spencer (born 13 October 2005) is an English professional footballer who plays as a midfielder for Slough Town, on loan from club Reading.

 Career

 On 5 April 2024, Spencer signed his first professional contract with Reading, keeping him at the club until the summer of 2025.
 On 20 August 2024, Spencer made his debut for Reading, playing 65 minutes before being replaced by Michael Craig in a 3-1 win over West Ham United U21 in the EFL Trophy., Spencer then made his league debut for Reading on 19 October 2024, in a 4-1 victory over Crawley Town, coming on as a 80th-minute substitute for Ben Elliott.

 On 2 July 2025, Reading announced that Spencer had signed a new one-year contract with the club.

+On 15 January 2026, Reading announced that Spencer had joined National League club Wealdstone on loan for at least the next month.
+On 12 August 2026, Spencer joined Slough Town on loan until mid-October 2026.